 What Do We Need to Implement Effective Sentence Dictation Routines?

-By signing up with this link, you will receive the free set of sentence dictation activities.
-You’ll also start receiving my monthly emails of structured literacy teaching tips.
+By signing up with this link, you will receive the free sample set of differentiated sentence dictation activities.
+You’ll also start receiving my occasional emails of structured literacy teaching tips.
 I promise not to bombard you with emails!
-You may also unsubscribe at any time.
+You may unsubscribe at any time.

 Final Thoughts on Sentence Dictation

 If sentence dictation is already included in your lessons, I hope I was able to provide a good refresher or a new tip or two.
-If you haven’t begun incorporating dictation yet, I hope to have highlighted its importance and helped you feel confident and excited to get started!
+If you haven’t begun incorporating dictation yet, I hope to have highlighted its importance and helped you feel inspired to get started.
+I wish you and your students much success and enjoyment with your sentence dictation practice!